North & South Carolina Annulment Attorney

 Here are a few key distinctions:

-• Legal Status: An annulled marriage is considered void from the beginning, as if it never happened.
+- Legal Status: An annulled marriage is considered void from the outset, as if it had never occurred.
 In contrast, a divorce ends a valid marriage.

 Annulment Laws in North and South Carolina